FINRA Membership Application and State Registration for New or Changing Brokerage Firms

 Rules for when a firm should file and when a firm may not need to file a CMA are complex.
 Our suggestion is to err on the side of caution and consult with a qualified FINRA compliance consultant anytime there is a change in the business activities, staff, or procedures (preferably in advance if possible).
 As with New Member Applications (NMA’s), the Change Membership Application requires a substantial amount of paperwork.
 In some cases a firm may qualify for changes without having to complete the CMA paperwork process.
 In other cases; once the application is submitted, more paperwork is requested by FINRA.
 RND Resources Inc is available to assist firms in transition and we’ll provide a quote based on hourly rates, fixed fee service, or monthly retainer services depending on your needs.

-Consulting & Compliance services: Back office outsourcing; Web Focus filing; brokerage accounting, compliance and recordkeeping; Branch office and FINRA audits; Expert witness, forensic accounting, and support for litigation; Cyber-Security Procedures.
+Consulting & Compliance services: Back office outsourcing; Web Focus filing; brokerage accounting, compliance and recordkeeping; Branch office and FINRA audits; Expert testimony and compliance monitoring; Cyber-Security Procedures.

 “Dave’s company worked with my firm assisting compliance efforts in our broker dealer division.
 I would highly recommend his services.”